Editor’s note: This post was originally published on October 04, 2017.

-In our humble opinion, wrapping yourself in cashmere—aka, the official fabric of heaven—is one of the many highlights of fall.
+In our humble opinion, wrapping yourself in cashmere—aka, the official fabric of heaven—is one of the many highlights of the season change.
 (Others include ankle boots, not feeling guilty for staying in, and Thomas Kinkade-level foliage.
 No comment on pumpkin spice lattes.)
 Cashmere, wool made from the fiber of the cashmere goat, is special and should be treated as such.
 So how do you take care of your precious cashmere sweaters and scarves to avoid tragedies like pilling and moth holes?
 We turned to three cashmere experts to get all the insider tips.

 Every three to five wears seems to be the expert consensus on how often to wash your cashmere.
 You should always hand wash using a super-mild detergent or even a baby shampoo.
 Yes, dry cleaning is easier, but dry cleaners often use harsh chemicals, so hand washing is your best bet for keeping cashmere baby-soft.
 “Keep your cashmere clean to get rid of smells and dust and to avoid excess pilling,” says Oon founder Sumnima Moktan.
 “Fabric softener for cashmere is a no-no.” “The best way to clean and maintain the softness of your cashmere is a gentle hand wash with cold water.
 Gently massage your cashmere in a clean sink of cold water.
 A mild detergent such as hair shampoo is highly recommended.
 To rinse, ball up the cashmere, and squeeze excess water gently, and repeat with clean water until detergent is gone.
 Do not wring or tumble dry,” says Cashmerism founder Sabrina Jiang.